-- The normal load for a graduate student is 12-18 credit hours per semester (6-8 hours in an eight-week summer session).
-Graduate students on half-time teaching or research assistantships are expected to carry 10-18 credits per semester with no more than 12 hours of graded credit (3-6 in an eight-week summer session).
-However, the Department of Anthropology prefers its students with assistantships to take no more than 3 graded courses a semester. - See the Graduate School Policies and Procedures Manual http://gradschool.wsu.edu/policies-procedures/ for requirements for graduate students on appointment or taking examinations. - All graduate students must maintain continuous enrollment in the Graduate School, registering for each semester and summer session from the time of first enrollment until all requirements for the degree are completed.
-Continuous enrollment may be maintained by registering in one of the following categories: - o Full-time enrollment - o Part-time enrollment - o Graduate leave status enrollment (for information regarding graduate leave status please turn to page 34)
+• The normal load for a graduate student is 10-18 credit hours per semester (6-8 hours in an eight-week summer session).
+Graduate students on half-time teaching or research assistantships are expected to carry a minimum of 10 credits per semester with no more than 12 hours of graded credit (3-6 in an eight-week summer session).
+However, the Department of Anthropology prefers its students with assistantships to take no more than 3 graded courses a semester.

+- See the Graduate School Policies and Procedures Manual http://gradschool.wsu.edu/policies-procedures/ for requirements for graduate students on appointment or taking examinations. - All graduate students must maintain continuous enrollment in the Graduate School, registering for each semester and summer session (if you are a summer instructor) from the time of first enrollment until all requirements for the degree are completed.
+Continuous enrollment may be maintained by registering in one of the following categories: - Full-time enrollment - Part-time enrollment - Graduate leave status enrollment (for information regarding graduate leave status see page 35)